Competitive Entrance Awards

 - Pay attention to detail.

 Read the Application for Competitive Entrance Awards carefully and complete all requirements.
 Give yourself a competitive advantage by carefully reading the directions and the entire award listing.
 Read all of the eligibility criteria and directions carefully.
+Be sure to submit all necessary supporting documents.

 - Apply for as many awards as possible.